 Here is a tour of one youtuber’s akiya bought for ¥1.
 While the toilet and bathroom is newly installed, he notes that the walls and ceiling need replacing due to the leaky roof:

 In fact, I would regard any second-hand house on the market in Japan with seemingly “too good to be true” pricing with the same suspicion, and be prepared to thoroughly survey it and have some extra budgetary leeway available in the event of any surprises (see my article on what to expect in terms of average house prices in Japan).

 It is true there is funding available to Japan residents to support relocation to the countryside and/or home renovations for various purposes, and apparently these have helped reduce the rates of empty homes by as much as 11% in some regions.
 The nationwide “Long-life quality housing remodeling” scheme makes up to ¥2.5 million (about $17k) available for disaster-proofing, energy efficiency, with prioritization given to young people under 40 and young families.
 Similar such schemes are run by local authorities, and are less well publicized, requiring a bit of research.
 In almost all cases the funding entails some bureaucracy, including house inspections and detailed plans submissions.
 It is difficult to say, though, whether $500 houses would necessarily qualify for this kind of funding, since they may not appear very sustainable.

-Japan’s $500 houses are, on the whole, more trouble than they are worth
+Japan’s $500 houses are, on the whole, often more trouble than they are worth

-With inflation and house prices soaring around the planet, the excitement building around Japan’s “free” houses is perfectly understandable if perhaps misguided.
-That being said, if you do have some budget available, it is possible to find decent, looked-after properties in Japan at much more reasonable prices relative to those in most developed countries right now.
+With inflation and house prices soaring around the planet, the excitement building around Japan’s “free” houses is perfectly understandable, if perhaps misguided.
+That being said, if you do have some space in your budget, it is possible to find decent, looked-after properties in Japan at much more reasonable prices relative to those in most developed countries right now.

 Find Your Dream Home In Japan